SharedCode/sop/README.md

 Code Coverage: https://app.codecov.io/github/SharedCode/sop

 # Usability
 SOP can be used in a wide, diverse storage usability scenarios.
-Ranging from general purpose data storage - search & management, to highly scaleable and performant version of the same, to domain specific use-cases.
+Ranging from ACID transaction attributes general purpose data storage - search & management, to highly scaleable and performant version of the same, to domain specific use-cases.
 As SOP has many feature knobs you can turn on or off, it can be used and get customized with very little to no coding required.
 Some examples bundled out of the box are:
   * A. General purpose data/object storage management system
   * B. Large data storage and management, where your data is stored in its own data segment(partition in C*).
 See StoreInfo.IsValueDataInNodeSegment = false flag
   * C. Streaming Data application domain enabling very large data storage - search and management, supporting 1GB to multi-GBs record or item.
 See sop/streaming_data package for code & sample usage in test